 - A Mentor – team new recruits, who may be less experienced in Governance, with a more seasoned Director

 Reiterate your board’s expectations – the goals and objectives should be clear in the Job Description but it’s important they are also woven into those early conversations.

 Create a timeframe

-Some of our clients invite new recruits to their office for a morning, afternoon or day to meet and greet.
-However other organisations we work with – who have a national scope, with a team and board spread out across the country – can’t practically meet in person; Covid-19 restrictions have impacted this too.
+Consider inviting new recruits to their office for a morning, afternoon or day to meet and greet.
+For organisations who have a national scope, with a team and board spread out across the country – it can be harder to meet in person and Covid-19 restrictions have impacted this too.
 Meeting via Zoom isn’t ideal but until the board can get together in person, creating a timely (but not overwhelmingly exhaustive) series of Zoom meetings or phone conversations is the way to go.

 Sometimes a recruitment process has been specifically timed to lead in to an AGM or a Strategy planning day.
 If that’s not the case, are there any events scheduled before their first board meeting?
 An opening, an anniversary, a fundraising event?
 A social occasion is a great way to introduce and welcome a new board member.

-Some of our clients view the entire first 12 months as a form of orientation, ensuring that open communication and support is available to a new board member through that first calendar cycle.
+The entire first 12 months should be viewed as a form of orientation, ensuring that open communication and support is available to a new board member through that first calendar cycle.

 Has the new recruit been involved in the for-purpose space before this?